Last updated on September 12, 2023

 Examples of some behavioral questions:

-Open-ended questions are also an invaluable tool for understanding customer sentiment and can provide insights into the thoughts and feelings of customers that would otherwise remain hidden.
-These questions allow customers to express their opinions and grievances in greater detail than they might be able to with more structured or closed-ended questions.
-The detailed responses from open-ended questions can reveal underlying customer sentiments, helping you identify potential areas for improvement and innovate your offerings based on real customer feedback.
+With these questions, customers can express their opinions and frustrations in more detail than with a structured question.
+The most exciting part?
+It may reveal underlying customer sentiments, helping you identify potential areas for improvement and innovate your offerings based on real customer feedback.

 Examples of some open-ended questions: